Making-with-Code/making-with-code/site/content/teaching_mwc/class_materials.md

 We have developed a plethora of accomanying resources to teach the MwC curriculum.

-Each unit has a folder with slides, starter activities, worksheets, and more!
+📁 **Each unit has a folder with slides, starter activities, worksheets, and more!**

 - **CS9**